elasmo/sgi/install.md

 exit
 ```

-For the system to find the bootloader I neeed to go into the command monitor and..:
+For the system to find the bootloader I neeed to go into the command monitor and:
 ```
 >> setenv OSLoader sash
 ```